Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Conclusions

 \section{Conclusions}

-Many experimental platforms for quantum simulations can be modeled as open-Markovian quantum lattice problems where coherent Hamiltonian evolution coexists with local dissipative processes due to external environments.
-Their theoretical understanding poses new methodological and conceptual challenges which have stimulated a large activity in recent years.

-In this paper we introduced a non-perturbative approach to bosonic systems described by a many body Lindblad master equation on lattice, based on a systematic expansion around the large lattice connectivity limit.
-This method can be seen as an extension of the dynamical mean field theory to open Markovian bosonic quantum systems.
-Within our Open-DMFT the local quantum fluctuations are treated non-perturbatively through the solution of a self-consistent quantum impurity model, where an interacting Markovian single-site problem is coupled to a coherent field and to a frequency dependent quantum bath mimicking the rest of the lattice.
-The non-Markovian frequency dependent bath contains the key new ingredient of Open-DMFT, which makes it different from other mean field approaches such as Gutzwiller mean-field theory, to which it reduces in the $z=\infty$ limit, or the semiclassical limit.
-In particular, with respect to the former, Open-DMFT is able to capture the physics of strongly correlated dissipative quantum phases which do not break any symmetry, such as bosonic Mott insulators and their dissipative counterparts.
+In this paper we formulated the Dynamical Mean Field Theory for bosonic open quantum many-body systems described by a Lindblad master equation on the lattice.
+This method is based on a systematic expansion in the limit of large lattice connectivity $z$.
+Within DMFT, fluctuations due to finite lattice connectivity are treated non-perturbatively through the solution of a self-consistent quantum impurity model, which in our case amounts to a Markovian single-site problem coupled to a coherent field and to a non-Markovian quantum bath mimicking the rest of the lattice.
+The non-Markovian bath contains the key new ingredient of DMFT, which makes it different from the Gutzwiller mean-field theory, to which it reduces in the $z=\infty$ limit.
+In particular, with respect to the former, DMFT is able to capture both coherent and dissipative processes arising from the neighboring sites, the former playing a particularly crucial role in open quantum systems with correlated jump operators.